 Sharing Is Even Harder

-We can be our own worst critic!
+We can be our own worst critics!
 When sharing something we have worked hard on it’s easy to say “I did it, but… this didn’t happen, it’s missing this, or it doesn’t look like…” It’s not easy to accept the praise offered by others when all we can see are the mistakes.

 Sharing something we have spent time creating is like sharing a bit of our soul and can leave us feeling vulnerable and exposed.
 It’s like we are revealing a part of us that is normally kept hidden.